Harsh7637/todo-list-api-springboot/Readme.md

 3. **🌐 API is now running at** `http://localhost:8080`

 The H2 database console is available at `http://localhost:8080/h2-console` if you need to check the data. 💾

+**📖 Access Swagger UI at** `http://localhost:8080/swagger-ui.html` to explore the API documentation interactively.

 ## 📮 Testing with Postman